anthonykoch/scuffka-javascript/readme.md

 # lively-javascript

-Execute JavaScript and track runtime expressions and blocks in node or the browser.
+Execute JavaScript and track coverage and runtime expressions in node or the browser.

 ## Todo

 - Add some docs
 - Go back to using babel and figure out if transpilation will work with this.
 - Add tests for both node and browser execution.
-- Add block/path notifiers.